InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/how-to-pay-transaction-fee.md

 By completing this tutorial, you will be able to:

--   Set up a Relaychain/Parachain test network using ZombieNet.
+-   Set up a `Relay Chain <> Parachain` test network using ZombieNet.
 -   Propose governance on the Relaychain to register a token issued on a Parachain as a system token.
 -   Pay gas fees with the system token issued on the Parachain after governance approval.